-International Women’s Day 2017
+International Women’s Day - 8 March 2018

 International Day for the Elimination of Violence against Women and the Commencement of the 16 Days of Activism to End Gender-Based Violence Campaign

 Each year on 25 November, the United Nations campaign ‘UNiTE to End Violence against Women’ starts.
 The 16 days of activism calls for global action to increase awareness and create opportunities for discussion about challenges and solutions on violence against women and girls.

 Frequently asked questions